-Rapid research finds new paths
+Rapid research on corona finds new paths

 Photo: Getty images